 I know many of my clients use Paypal because it seems convenient.
 Yet, why run the risk of it quickly becoming a royal pain in the arse (if, for instance, an obscure issues arises on your account) if it can be easily avoided?

-The acquisition of Braintree appears (to me) to be Paypal’s attempt at making the modern technology provided by Stripe.
+The acquisition of Braintree appears (to me) to be Paypal’s attempt at providing the modern technology offer by Stripe.
 But, you may still be stuck with their crappy customer service, account lockdowns, IPN limitations, and more.

 If you are a client of Inspired Earth, chances are you’ve paid an invoice or two, and all those payments go through Stripe.